 - Streaming Service

-- Handles the bi-directional communication with the client applications, via the StreamLink API.
-This involves using RTTP to stream the data, via the most efficient technique available, whether that is Websockets, polling, forever-frame or some other metho
+- Handles bi-directional communication with client applications, via the StreamLink API.
+This involves using RTTP to stream the data, via the most efficient technique available, whether that is Websockets, polling, or forever-frame.

 - HTTP Service

 - As the name suggests, handles connections over the Internet via HTTP and HTTPS

 - Controls the throttling and batching of data.
 If for example, there is a lot of movement on a particular price, and it is changing 100 times a second, transmitting every single update of that price to clients may be slightly over-zealous, and could well affect performance.
 A "throttling" level can therefore be set, to limit how often price updates on a particular item are sent to the user.
 This can be set at several levels, both as a default setting, and for individual items.
 Batching boosts efficiency in a different way, by batching updates into larger packets before transmitting them to users.

 - Handles the facility to export the contents of a container without going via StreamLink such as exporting to a CSV file

 - Perms (Permissions) Service